 Much has been written about the effectiveness of herbal remedies and the study of plant cures is often open to ridicule and suspicion.
 We each must make up our own minds in this regard.
 However many modern drugs have their origins in plants and trees, aspirin, quinine and taxol to name a few.
 It is also worth remembering that it is known that plants contain chemicals, it is also known that these chemicals can have an effect on the body, some may have a remarkable effect and may even prove fatal.
 It is also worth remembering that all of our cultivated food crops started off as wild plants and have been selectively breed for us to enjoy.
 The focus of the course is for the student to be able to identify a range of plants and trees and to explain their uses in terms of food and medicine and utility. there is also a requirement to apply this knowledge and experiment with plants and trees We will be working from a master list which will contain 80-100 species.

-The programme consists of a five day training period with a further day consisting of two identification test for both trees and plants.
+The programme consists of a five day training period with a further half day consisting of two identification test for both trees and plants and short written test.
 The assessment takes place a little after the training to allow for consolidation of the knowledge and time to practice identification skills.

 Plant Identification and Use - Level 3